 - Ensure accountability of the organization’s actions.

 - Act as an educational arm of the organization to reach out to the public.

-ARTICLE III- SCOPE OF WORK
+ARTICLE III – SCOPE OF WORK

 The CAC will:

-When requested and for new members, Staff will provide an information packet and orientations to CAC members in specific areas including, but not limited to, defined responsibilities and legal requirements, nomenclature, history, mission, vision, services, policies, budget, strategic communications plan, Transit Development Plan, partnerships, and community outreach practices.
+When requested and for new members, Staff will provide an information packet and orientation to CAC members in specific areas including, but not limited to, defined responsibilities and legal requirements, nomenclature, history, mission, vision, services, policies, budget, strategic communications plan, Transit Development Plan, partnerships, and community outreach practices.

 ARTICLE IV – COMPOSITION

-ARTICLE V – MEMBERSHIP SELECTION PROCESS
+ARTICLE V – MEMBERSHIP QUALIFICATIONS AND RESPONSIBILITIES

 - Business Owners